tjbushnell001/pymaputils/README.md

     - Easy to use in Databricks.
     - Automatic dependency management.
 (Thanks `install_requires`!)
     - Source isn't changing; user knows what to expect.
     - No accessibility of raw source code.
-- **Copy source directly (not recommended)**
-    - Don't need to hassle with any setup; possibly convenient for quick prototyping/scripting.
-    - Assumes changes will NOT be made to source and/or any changes made will NOT need to persist.

 ## Setup & Dependencies